curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 === Phase Plate Contrast

-Another approach is to introduce a phase shift using a post-specimen phase plate.
+Another approach is to introduce a phase shift using a post-specimen phase plate (@fig-schematic a).
 This originates from optical phase contrast microscopy, which was awarded the Nobel prize in Physics for its transformative impact on biological imaging @Zernike_1942.
 An ideal phase plate shifts the unscattered beam by $pi\/2$:
 $